Other commentary from the latest public sector finances data can be found on the following pages:

 Estimates of GDP used to present debt and other headline measures are partly based on provisional and official forecast data.

-Our January 2021 estimate of GDP requires data across five quarters of GDP.
-Of these, two are based on the latest Office for National Statistics (ONS) published data and three are based on official Office for Budget Responsibility (OBR) projections:
+Our December 2020 estimate of GDP requires data across four quarters of GDP.
+Of these, one is based on the latest Office for National Statistics (ONS) published data and three are based on official Office for Budget Responsibility (OBR) projections:

-data up to and including Quarter 4 (October to December) 2020 are based on the published GDP first quarterly estimate, UK: October to December 2020
+data up to and including Quarter 3 (July to Sept) 2020 are based on the published GDP quarterly national accounts, UK: July to September 2020

-estimates of GDP for the subsequent three calendar quarters (January to September 2021) are based on expectations published in the OBR’s Economic and fiscal outlook – November 2020, the first official forecast to consider the impact of the coronavirus (COVID-19) on the public sector finances
+estimates of GDP for the subsequent three calendar quarters (October 2020 to June 2021) are based on expectations published in the OBR’s Economic and fiscal outlook – November 2020, the first official forecast to consider the impact of COVID-19 on the public sector finances

 Local government data for the financial year ending March (FYE) 2020 are based on a mixture of provisional outturn data (current and capital expenditure for England and Scotland) and budget data.
 Both provisional outturn and budget data are subject to further revisions.